materialsvirtuallab/crystals.ai/README.md

 ## Data Sets

+This is a compilation of

 * <a href="https://figshare.com/articles/Graphs_of_materials_project/7451351" target="_blank">Graphs of Materials Project v2018.6.1</a>

 ## Contact

-Please contact the [Materials Virtual Lab](http://www.materialsvirtuallab.org) if you have any feedback or questions.
+Please contact the [Materials Virtual Lab](http://www.materialsvirtuallab.org), the maintainer of this site, if you have any feedback or questions.